-2018 Supplemental Testing Analytes Results MCL EPA Regulated Secondary State Regulated Source Iron (mg/L) 1.76 0.3 Yes No Iron is naturally occurring.
+Country Well #6 2018 CCR Supplemental Testing Analytes Results MCL EPA Regulated Secondary State Regulated Source Iron (mg/L) <.1 0.3 Yes No Iron is naturally occurring.
 As rainwater it infiltrates the soil and underlying geologic formations dissolves iron, causing it to seep into aquifers that serve as sources of groundwater for wells.
-Manganese (mg/L) 0.27 0.05 Yes No Manganese is a naturally occurring mineral that is present in soils, rocks, and sediment.
+Manganese (mg/L) <.01 0.05 Yes No Manganese is a naturally occurring mineral that is present in soils, rocks, and sediment.
 Silver (mg/L) <.01 0.1 Yes No Silver occurs naturally in the environment, mainly in the form of its very insoluble and immobile oxides, sulfides and some salts.
-Chloride (mg/L) 4.9 250 Yes No Chloride occurs naturally in groundwater but is found in greater concentrations where seawater and run-off from road salts (salts used to de-ice icy roads) can make their way in to water sources.
-Sulfate (mg/L) 2.6 250 Yes No Sulfate is one of the major dissolved components of rain.
+Chloride (mg/L) 5.8 250 Yes No Chloride occurs naturally in groundwater but is found in greater concentrations where seawater and run-off from road salts (salts used to de-ice icy roads) can make their way in to water sources.
+Sulfate (mg/L) 4 250 Yes No Sulfate is one of the major dissolved components of rain.
 As water moves through soil and rock formations that contain sulfate minerals, some of the sulfate dissolves into the groundwater.
 Zinc (mg/L) <.2 250 Yes No Can be introduced into water naturally by erosion of minerals from rocks and soil, however, most zinc is introduced into water by artificial pathways such as by-products of steel production or coal-fired power stations, or from the burning of waste materials.
 Zinc is also used in some fertilizers that may leach into groundwater.
 Older galvanized metal pipes and well cribbings were coated with zinc that may be dissolved by soft, acidic waters.
-Sodium (mg/L) 6 NA No Yes In drinking water, sodium can occur naturally or be the result of road salt application, water treatment chemicals or ion-exchange water-softening units.
-Hardness (mg/L) 90.8 NA No Yes As water moves through soil and rock, it dissolves very small amounts of minerals and holds them in solution.
+Sodium (mg/L) 6.4 NA No Yes In drinking water, sodium can occur naturally or be the result of road salt application, water treatment chemicals or ion-exchange water-softening units.
+Hardness (mg/L) 92.8 NA No Yes As water moves through soil and rock, it dissolves very small amounts of minerals and holds them in solution.
 Calcium and magnesium dissolved in water are the two most common minerals that make water "hard."
-The degree of hardness becomes greater as the calcium and magnesium content increases and is related to the concentration of multivalent cations dissolved in the water.
-Conductivity (umhos/cm) 138.1 700 No Yes Conductivity is a measure of water's capability to pass electrical flow.
-This ability is directly related to the concentration of ions in the water.
-These conductive ions come from dissolved salts and inorganic materials such as alkalis, chlorides, sulfides and carbonate compounds.
-Compounds that dissolve into ions are also known as electrolytes.
-The more ions that are present, the higher the conductivity of water.
-Likewise, the fewer ions that are in the water, the less conductive it is.
-Turbidity (NTU) 4.66 NA No Yes Turbidity is a measure of the degree to which the water loses its transparency due to the presence of suspended particulates.
+Conductivity (umhos/cm) 140.7 700 No Yes Conductivity is a measure of water's capability to pass electrical flow.
+Turbidity (NTU) 0.48 NA No Yes Turbidity is a measure of the degree to which the water loses its transparency due to the presence of suspended particulates.
 The more total suspended solids in the water, the murkier it seems and the higher the turbidity.
 Turbidity is considered as a good measure of the quality of water.
-Color (color units) <5 15 No Yes The color in water is primarily of vegetable origin and is extracted from leaves and aquatic plants.
-Naturally water draining from swamps has the most intense coloring.
-The bleaching action of sunlight plus the aging of water gradually dissipates this color, however.
+Color (color units) <5.0 15 No Yes The color in water is primarily of vegetable origin and is extracted from leaves and aquatic plants.
+The bleaching action of sunlight plus the aging of water gradually dissipates this color.
 All surface waters possess some degree of color.
 Likewise, some shallow wells, springs and an occasional deep well can contain noticeable coloring.
 Nickel (mg/L) <.005 NA No Yes The primary source of nickel in drinking-water is leaching from metals in contact with drinking-water, such as pipes and fittings.

-Contaminants MCLG AL Sample # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 .26 2017 0 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 4 2017 0 No Corrosion of household plumbing systems; Erosion of natural deposits
+Contaminants MCLG AL Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 .87 2016 0 No Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 2 2016 0 No Corrosion of household plumbing systems; Erosion of natural deposits